tre508/auto-stack/docs/triage/services/n8n/webhookFlows.md

 **B. Sending Notifications to Controller (/notify):**
 1. At the end of your n8n workflow, add an "HTTP Request" node.
-2. Set method to POST, URL to `http://controller_mcp:5050/api/v1/notify` (or your host/port).
+2. Set method to POST, URL to `http://controller_auto:5050/api/v1/notify` (or your host/port, ensuring controller_auto listens on 5050 internally).
 3. Set body to JSON and map fields as needed (e.g., event_type, workflow_id, status, details).

 ---